ibm-cloud-docs/billing-usage/invoices.md

 # Viewing your invoices
 {: #managing-invoices}

 To manage and view your invoices, visit the [Invoices](https://cloud.ibm.com/billing/invoices){: external} page from the billing and usage dashboard in the {{site.data.keyword.cloud}} console.
-If your account is billed through a separate billing platform, you can see the following message at the top of the Invoices page:
+If your account is billed through a separate billing platform, you can see the following message on the Invoices page:

 `The account is invoiced on a separate billing platform.
 Please click here for invoice or pricing inquires or here to modify your payment method.`